 My father, Carlos, was the alpha of his group and I have followed in his footsteps.
-I am currently alpha of my group, a position I took when I was still rather young and maybe lacked the life experience and confidence needed to lead a large group.
+I am currently the alpha of my group, a position I took when I was still rather young and maybe lacked the life experience and confidence needed to lead a large group.
 I would enter a room with a huge display to remind everyone who I was.
 Eventually with age came maturity and with experience came wisdom.
 I have grown from an immature, insecure boy into a strong, graceful leader like my father.
 Managing the dynamics of this group of rowdy males and smart females takes skill and I’m definitely up to the task.

-The transformation into being a remarkable leader has been an amazing journey and now I am taking the next step as I prepares the next generation for leadership.
+The transformation into being a remarkable leader has been an amazing journey and now I am taking the next step as I prepare the next generation for leadership.
 The baby of the group, Leo, is my protégé.
 Leo idolizes me and in the early stages of this mentorship, we frequently spent our days swaggering across the island together.
 We slept next to each other at night, dreaming of the wonderful possibilities the next day would bring.
 If I ever needed to redirect Leo or in any way showed disapproval of his actions, he would be devastated.
-Eventually, like most young males, Leo began to challenge his me for the top spot in the hierarchy.
+Eventually, like most young males, Leo began to challenge me for the top spot in the hierarchy.
 For now, at least, I’m holding on to my position.
-Although Leo is adored by his family, he is not yet ready to take on the role of leader and the majority of the group continues to support me.
-As a savvy leader, I recognize Leo’s rising status and keeps a close eye on him.
+Although Leo is adored by his family, he is not yet ready to take on the role of leader and the majority of the group continues to support him.
+As a savvy leader, I recognize Leo’s rising status and keep a close eye on him.

 Growing up in the lab can mean missing the rich experience of being raised by your family.
 I was fortunate that Save the Chimps was able to provide me with many of those missed opportunities while I was still young.
-I lives life to the fullest!
+I live life to the fullest!